What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-DAD \cite{DAD} provides 1750 clips (1280×720) with 100 frames per clip for accident detection and anticipation, among which 455 of 620 positive clips and 829 of 1130 negative clips are used for training.
-The clips are extracted from 620 online dashcam videos recorded in six major cities in Taiwan, China.
-Motorcycles are involved in 68.2\% of collisions in these clips, reflecting distinct regional characteristics.
-The high installation rates of high-resolution dashboard cameras on multi-type vehicles, including motorcycles, enable recording from different perspectives.
-In addition, traffic crimes such as robbery (e.g., 77th training clip), near-miss events (e.g., 60th testing clip), single-vehicle crashes such as loss of balance or incorrect anticipation of collisions (e.g., 24th and 340th training clips), crashes with static objects such as barrier (e.g., 450th training clip), and deliberate accident scam (e.g., 354th training clip) are also covered in DAD and conceived as positive cases.
-Meanwhile, the frame-based labels created for moving objects, including the bounding box, semantic category, tracking ID, and binary crash involvement status, enable object tracking and the detection and anticipation of accidents.
-Fig.~\ref{fig:DAD_visualization} just overlays the labels for incident participants to allow better readability and introduces a progress bar for better temporal understanding.
-However, DAD does not explicitly provide temporal labels to specify the start and end frame of the incident, although relevant information can be roughly inferred based on the frame-to-frame involvement status of incident participants.
-In addition, while statistics are summarized \cite{DAD}, DAD lacks labels describing accident types for each frame or video.
+\paragraph{\textbf{DAD:}} DAD \cite{DAD} \href{https://github.com/smallcorgi/Anticipating-Accidents}{contains 1750 clips} for accident detection and anticipation, each with 100 frames at a resolution of 1280×720.
+The training set contains 455 of 620 positive clips and 829 of 1130 negative clips.
+Extracted from 620 online dashcam videos recorded in six major cities in Taiwan, China, the clips reflect distinctive regional characteristics.
+First, the extensive adoption of high-resolution dashcams across various vehicle types, including motorcycles, provides viewpoints beyond standard car-mounted cameras.
+Moreover, motorcycles are involved in 68.2\% of collisions.
+DAD also treats several atypical yet safety-critical events as positive cases, including traffic robbery (e.g. training clip 77), near-miss events (e.g. testing clip 60), single-vehicle crashes due to loss of balance or poor collision anticipation (e.g. training clips 24 and 340), collisions with static objects such as barrier (e.g. training clip 450), and deliberate accident scam (e.g. training clip 354).
+Meanwhile, frame-based labels for moving objects, including the bounding box, semantic category, tracking ID, and binary crash involvement status, facilitate object tracking and support accident detection and anticipation.
+Fig.~\ref{fig:DAD_visualization} visualizes the labels of incident participants and introduces a progress bar for better temporal understanding.
+However, DAD does not explicitly provide temporal labels to specify the start and end frame of the incident, although relevant information can be roughly inferred from the frame-to-frame involvement status of incident participants.
+In addition, while statistics are summarized in \cite{DAD}, DAD lacks labels that describe accident types for each frame or video.
 The annotation does not specify how many categories of moving objects are involved.